10 Great Bike Trails on the North Island

 10. Pou Herenga Tai (Twin Coast Cycle Trail)

 Probably the most historical ride of this list, the Twin Coast Cycle Trail follows ancient Maori trails from the east coast to the west coast.
-Marking the trail is a series of pou (Maori totems) hand carved by local Maoris.
+Marking the trail is a series of pou (Maori totems) hand-carved by local Maoris.
 They are a reminder of the history and legend of the land.
+Bike hire and transport can be organised with Paihia Mountain Bikes.

 Grade: 1,2.
 An easy ride with a few hills.